Gloomy Greeks forget woes with lavish Turk TV dramas

 "They remind me of a different era, of Greece in the 1960s when people dominated in life, not material things," said 65-year-old Eleni Katsika, a dentist.
 "I watch them so I don't get depressed."

-So fascinated are Greeks with the shows, that groups have started organising trips to the island of Buyukada off the coast of Istanbul just to gawk at the set of one of the hit dramas, "Kismet".
+So fascinated are Greeks with the shows, that groups have started organizing trips to the island of Buyukada off the coast of Istanbul just to gawk at the set of one of the hit dramas, "Kismet."

 "JUST LIKE US"